petr-balogh/ocs-ci/docs/coding_guidelines.md

     Returns:
         bool: description of when returns False and when True.
             But this can also return anything else like int, str, list, etc.
-    # no new line needed
+    # no new line neded

     """
     pass
 ```